canonical-ols/talisker/docs/development.rst

 Talisker has been designed with the goal of working in development *and* production.
 This is to try and encourage the same tool used throughout.

-Taliskers default configuration is designed for production usage, e.g.:
+Talisker's default configuration is designed for production usage, e.g.:

  - only INFO level logs and above go to stderr
  - python's warning system is disabled